 - The tool has recovered the data.
 Click Finish.

 - You can quickly check the content of the EDB file.
-The deleted items are presented in the red.
+The deleted items are presented in red.
 Choose the item and get its preview.
 Then click PST file as the destination.

 - The ‘Export Mailboxes’ wizard appears and presents different options.
 Choose options as required.
-Then provide the destination folder for PST file and click Export.
+Then provide the destination folder for the PST file and click Export.